Dr Joseph Anderton

 I am currently supervising a doctoral student with colleagues in the School of Art.
 Project title: Performativity, Embodiment and Encounter: Devising a New Performance Art Language through the Work of Samuel Beckett.

-Beckett’s Creatures: Art of Failure after the Holocaust (London and New York: Bloomsbury Methuen Drama, hdbk 2016, pbk 2017)
+Beckett’s Creatures: Art of Failure after the Holocaust (London and New York: Bloomsbury Methuen Drama, 2016; paperback 2017)

-‘‘Living Flesh’: The Human-Nonhuman Proximity in Beckett’s Four Stories’, Samuel Beckett Today/Aujourd’hui.
-Samuel Beckett and the Nonhuman, ed. by Douglas Atkinson and Amanda Dennis (Rodopi, October 2020)
+‘‘Living Flesh’: The Human-Nonhuman Proximity in Beckett’s Four Stories, 1946’, Samuel Beckett Today/Aujourd’hui.
+Samuel Beckett and the Nonhuman, ed. by Douglas Atkinson and Amanda Dennis, Vol. 32, No.2 (Rodopi, October 2020)

-‘Dogdom: Nonhuman Others and the Othered Self in Kafka, Beckett, and Auster’, Twentieth-Century Literature, Vol. 62, No. 3 (Duke University Press, September 2016)
+‘Dogdom: Nonhuman Others and the Othered Self in Kafka, Beckett, and Auster’, Twentieth-Century Literature, Vol.62, No.3(Hofstra University Press, September 2016)

 ‘Cyberbeasts: Substitution and Trivialization of the Animal in Social Media, Memes and Video Games’, in: Screening the Non/Human: Representations of Animal Others in the Media, ed. by Joe Leeson-Schatz and Amber George (New York: Lexington, 2016)

-‘Is It Ok To Laugh about It?
-Holocaust Humour, Satire and Parody in Israeli Culture’ by Liat Steir-Livny (Elstree: Vallentine Mitchell, 2017) in: Journal of Modern Jewish Studies (London: Routledge, 2020)
+Review: ‘Is It Ok To Laugh about It?
+Holocaust Humour, Satire and Parody in Israeli Culture’ by Liat Steir-Livny (Elstree: Vallentine Mitchell, 2017) in: Journal of Modern Jewish Studies, Vol. 19, No. 3 (London: Routledge, 2020)

-Review: ‘Staging Beckett in Great Britain’ ed. by David Tucker and Trish McTighe, (London: Bloomsbury, 2016); ‘Staging Beckett in Ireland and Northern Ireland’ ed. by David Tucker and Trish McTighe (London: Bloomsbury, 2016); and ‘Samuel Beckett’s Theatre in America’ by Natka Bianchini (Basingstoke and New York: Palgrave, 2015) in: Journal of Beckett Studies, Vol. 26, No. 2 (September 2017)
+Review: ‘Staging Beckett in Great Britain’ ed. by David Tucker and Trish McTighe, (London: Bloomsbury, 2016); ‘Staging Beckett in Ireland and Northern Ireland’ ed. by David Tucker and Trish McTighe (London: Bloomsbury, 2016); and ‘Samuel Beckett’s Theatre in America’ by Natka Bianchini (Basingstoke and New York: Palgrave, 2015) in: Journal of Beckett Studies, Vol. 26, No. 2 (Edinburgh: Edinburgh University Press, 2017)

 Review: ‘Samuel Beckett: Debts and Legacies.
-New Critical Essays’, ed. by Peter Fifield and David Addyman (London: Methuen Drama, 2013) in: Journal of Beckett Studies, Vol. 23, No. 1 (April 2015)
+New Critical Essays’, ed. by Peter Fifield and David Addyman (London: Methuen Drama, 2013) in: Journal of Beckett Studies, Vol. 23, No. 2 (Edinburgh: Edinburgh University Press, 2015)

 Review: ‘Why We Laugh: A New Understanding’ by John Charles Simon (Carmel, IN: Starbrook, 2008), in: European Journal of Humour Research, Vol. 2, No. 1 (2014)